ETS-Android5/Software-Engineering-Project/README.md

 #### System Tests

 To run the system tests, right click the file `SystemTests.java` in the folder `src/androidTest/java/comp3350/breadtunes`.
 Then, click "Run SystemTests".

+# Running the Jekyll Website

+The static website we created to present our project is in the `website` folder.
+To serve the website locally, [Jekyll](<https://jekyllrb.com/>) must be installed.
+To view the website, follow these steps:

+1. From a terminal, descend into the `website` directory: `cd website`
+2. Serve the site with Jekyll: `jekyll serve`
+3. View the site in your favourite browser by entering `localhost:4000` into the address bar